yue/boilerplate-cpp/docs/architecture.md

 # Architecture of Muban

-Muban is a C++ project using CMake for building, Node.js is also used for build scripts.
+Muban is a C++ project using CMake for building, Node.js is also used for the build scripts.

 ## Source code structure

 * `app/` - The web app.
-* `src/` - The C++ code for creating window and load the web app.
+* `src/` - The C++ code for creating window and loading the web app.
 * `libyue/` - Downloaded static libraries of `Yue`.
 * `node_modules/` - Third party Node.js modules installed by `npm`.
 * `scripts/` - Scripts for building the project.